 On December 15, 2012, amendments to the Immigration and Refugee Protection Act came into force.
 These changes have had a significant impact on the process of granting refugee protection.

-Our license gives us right to represent refugee claimant during deliberating of an application and determination of refugee protection at Refugee Protection Division of Immigration and Refugee Board of Canada.
+Our license gives us the right to represent refugee claimant during deliberating of an application and determination of refugee protection at Refugee Protection Division of Immigration and Refugee Board of Canada.